canonical/k8s-snap/docs/src/snap/howto/security/disa-stig-assessment.md

 In the default configuration of the `k8s-snap`, resulting output lines will start with `PASS`.

-### [V-242467](https://www.stigviewer.com/stig/kubernetes/2024-06-10/finding/V-242467): The Kubernetes PKI keys must have file permissions set to 600 or more restrictive.
+### [V-242467](https://www.stigviewer.com/stig/kubernetes/2024-06-10/finding/V-242467): The Kubernetes PKI keys must have file permissions set to 600 or more restrictive

 #### Severity: Medium